The Columbiana County Infirmary, for the aged and disabled indigent, was located in Columbiana County, Ohio.

 Throughout the 1970’s and 1980’s, the original infirmary was used as storage for the county.
 The nursing home was renovated and expanded into a county-wide jail in 1994.

 The county abandoned efforts to use federal funds to demolish the infirmary in June 2010.
 2 The decision was made after the county learned that the state would have required a variance from the state Office of Historic Preservation, as the complex was listed on the National Register of Historic Places in 1979.
-The county would have needed to enter into a memorandum of agreement with the state requiring that the county complete a number of steps, including how the county could preserve the infirmary’s memory and significance.
+The county would have needed to enter into a memorandum of agreement with the state requiring that the county complete some steps, including how the county could preserve the infirmary’s memory and significance.
 Additionally, $40,000 in federal funds that were secured for the demolition needed to be spent by June 30, leaving little time to request contracting bids for the work.

 Funding was also an issue for the county in its decision to not demolish the infirmary.
 2 While three buildings were later removed, the remainder could not be torn down due to the discovery of asbestos.
 A consultant projected it would cost $220,000 to remove asbestos from one building.